awadbilal/awadbilal/README.md

 - 🔭 I’m currently working on [WesterOps](https://westerops.com) projects

-- 🌱 I’m currently learning React-Native & Node.js
+- 🌱 I’m currently learning Node.js, MongoDB, Express.js, Nest.js, and Next.js

 - ⚡ Fun fact: I use tabs over spaces

-- 🤝  I'm open to collaborating on creative projects that is needed on daily basis using the web.
+- 🤝  I'm open to collaborating on creative projects that is needed on daily basis using the web or mobile platforms.

-- ⚡  I'm secretly superman... but don't tell anyone
+- ⚡  I'm secretly the flash, which means i am fast and efficient... but don't tell anyone

 <br/>